Five Stages of Appreciative Leadership

 by Corporation for Positive Change

-Each of the Five Strategies meets a different need that people have for high:
+Each of the Five Strategies meets a different need that people have for high performance:

 • to know they belong;